Three early problems on size Ramsey numbers: Introduction

 The first question asked by Erd\H os, Faudree, Rousseau, and Schelp \cite{MR479691} was about $\rhat(K_{s,t})$ for $s \leq t$.
 They proved the bounds

 with the lower bound only holding for $t=\Omega(s^2)$.
 However, in a later paper \cite{MR1212883}, Erd\H os and Rousseau proved the lower bound $\rhat(K_{s,t})=\Omega(st2^s)$ for all $s \leq t$.\footnote{They only state their result for $s=t$, but the proof carries through for all $s \leq t$.
-We present their proof, in this greater generality, in \cref{sec:complete-bipartite}.} More recently, Pikhurko \cite{MR1972078} found an asymptotic formula for $\rhat(K_{s,t})$ for all fixed $s$ and $t \to \infty$.
+We present their proof, in this greater generality, in \cref{sec:complete-bipartite}.} More recently, Pikhurko \cite{MR1972078} found an asymptotic formula for $\rhat(K_{s,t})$ for all fixed $s$ and $t \to \infty$, which, in particular, implies that $\rhat(K_{s,t})=\Theta(s^2 t 2^s)$ for $t$ sufficiently large in terms of $s$.
+However, Pikhurko's technique provides no quantitative estimate on how large $t$ must be for such a bound to hold.